barker29/hillsboro-crashes/docs/washington-county/fatalities2022.markdown

 This project is loosely inspired by Bike Portland's [Fatality Tracker](https://bikeportland.org/fatality-tracker).

-The data is gathered from various [sources](resources/) and may have omissions and mistakes.
-I appreciate any help keeping this up to date and accurate, see the [github page](https://github.com/barker29/washington-county-oregon-crashes) for how to help.
+The data is gathered from various [sources](../resources/) and may have omissions and mistakes.

 ![Washington County crash map](map2022.png)